Local area network: Further development

 In the 1980s, several token ring network implementations for LANs were developed.
 IBM released its own implementation of token ring in 1985, It ran at 4 Mbit/s.
-IBM claimed that their token ring systems were superior to Ethernet, especially under load, but these claims were debated; while the slow but inexpensive AppleTalk was popular for Macs, in 1987 InfoWorld said, "No LAN has stood out as the clear leader, even in the IBM world".
+IBM claimed that their token ring systems were superior to Ethernet, especially under load, but these claims were debated.
+By 1987 the slow but inexpensive AppleTalk was popular for Macs, but no comparable dominant PC networking hardware standard existed.
 IBM's implementation of token ring was the basis of the IEEE 802.5 standard.
 A 16 Mbit/s version of Token Ring was standardized by the 802.5 working group in 1989.
 IBM had market dominance over Token Ring, for example, in 1990, IBM equipment was the most widely used for Token Ring networks.

 Fiber Distributed Data Interface (FDDI), a LAN standard, was considered an attractive campus backbone network technology in the early to mid 1990s since existing Ethernet networks only offered 10 Mbit/s data rates and Token Ring networks only offered 4 Mbit/s or 16 Mbit/s rates.
 Thus it was a relatively high-speed choice of that era, with speeds such as 100 Mbit/s.

 By 1994, vendors included Cisco Systems, National Semiconductor, Network Peripherals, SysKonnect (acquired by Marvell Technology Group), and 3Com.
 FDDI installations have largely been replaced by Ethernet deployments.